mike706574/ikea/README.md

 {kind: "pageSize", value: 10}
 ```

-`params` is the same set of parameters from before.
+`params` is the same set of parameters describe above.

 The return value is a the set of parameters after applying the change.